-Both the X1D and the D-LUX 7 are recent models that are part of the current product line-up.
-The D-LUX 7 replaced the earlier Leica D-LUX Typ 109, while the X1D does not have a direct predecessor.
+The D-LUX 7 is a recent model that features in the current product line-up of Leica.
+In contrast, the X1D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Leica websites.

 So what is the bottom line?
 Is the Hasselblad X1D better than the Leica D-LUX 7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (51.3 vs 16.8MP) with a 75% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.